jonnor/ESC-CNN-microcontroller/report/report.md

 The dataset comes pre-arranged into 10 folds for cross-validation.
 A single fold may contain multiple clips from the same source file, but the same source file is not used in multiple folds to prevent data leakage.
-Authors recommend always using fold 10 as the test set, to allow comparison of results between experiments.

 The target sound is rarely alone in the sound clip, and may be in the background, partially obscured by sounds outside the available classes.